New directions in garden privacy screens

 Shop my favourite garden tools, books and products

 I’m often asked for recommendations, so I’ve pulled together several useful lists of the books, tools and gardening products I use.
 You can find them on The Middlesized Garden Amazon storefront.
-Links to Amazon are affiliate, see disclosure.
+Links to Amazon are affiliate, which means I may get a small fee if you buy, but it won’t affect the price you pay.
+And I only recommend products I use myself and think you will like.

 For example, if you’re new to gardening, I’ve done a list of the essential gardening tools you need, including the brands I use.
 Or if you want to make your gardening more environmentally sustainable by composting, using a water butt and minimising single-use plastics, see my list of Favourite Sustainable Garden Products.
 (You could read How to Create An Easy Sustainable Garden first)